 4. Share location with Google Maps

-Using Google maps for sharing current location is slightly more difficult than other apps.
+Using Google maps for sharing current location is really easy in comparison with other apps.
+For the sole reason that you’re inside a map itself, navigation becomes much easier.
 However, you should use it if you want to share a location where you are currently not present.
 Like, you want to share your home address, while you are sitting at your office.
 So here is how you do it.

 5. Share Location via SMS on Android